 About the author:

 Dr Jack Zoumaras is a Specialist Plastic Surgeon, Founder of Artiste Plastic Surgery and current Hon.
 Secretary of the Australian Society of Plastic Surgeons.
-Dr Jack Zoumaras is an expert on the face, a Face Lift Plastic Surgeon based in Sydney, Australia
+Dr Jack Zoumaras is a world-trained face surgeon, a Face Lift Plastic Surgeon based in Sydney, Australia

 The cosmetic industry in Australia is growing every year and injectables such as Anti Wrinkle Injections and Fillers are so common that most people know someone who has had Anti Wrinkle Injections or has had it themselves, the author of this included!